erobwen/liquefy/cascade.reactive/docs/plan-partial-repeaters.md

 partial-chain-order stress test.

 Explicitly deferred, not needed by any concrete case yet:
-- Same-time writers from *different* root trees (two independent top-level repeaters colliding on the same declared time and property) - still just a stable id-based fallback (now the two chains' own ids, rather than the root repeaters' ids), per `docs/plan-time-aware-timelines.md`.
+- Same-time writers from *different, unrelated* root trees (two independent top-level repeaters colliding on the same declared time and property, with no tree relationship at all) - still just a stable id-based fallback (the two chains' own ids).
+Same-time writers *within* or across a real tree relationship is a solved, separate story now - see `docs/plan-flagged-scheduling.md`.
 - A level-dependent density threshold for pressure release (the tighter bound from the order-maintenance literature) instead of the current fixed 1/2 - only worth adding if a real workload shows the simpler version relabeling too often.
 - `getResult`/`getInput` explicit time-override wrappers for external code.

+**Since this doc was written**, a substantial amount of further work landed on top of everything below - excessive-invalidation avoidance across a broken reconciliation, deferred ("flagged") invalidation for tree-ordered readers, and a full pipeline/heap/wavefront scheduler replacing the flat dirty-repeater queue this doc's own step 6 still describes.
+See `docs/plan-flagged-scheduling.md` for all of that; nothing below this point has been rewritten to match it, since it remains an accurate record of how the order-number chain itself was built.